Corellium

 Device Creation: The Core Experience

-Device creation is the most critical flow in the platform.
-It's how every user starts their work.
-But the existing experience required a minimum of 6 steps, and no changes were saved between steps.
+I first identified the friction through patterns in Intercom survey responses, then mapped the existing flow to make it tangible for the product team.
+The existing experience required a minimum of 6 steps, and no changes were saved between steps.
 Going back to change something as simple as which project a device belonged to would revert all your selections, adding up to 6 more steps.
 That's 12 steps worst case for a flow every single user hits.
+Unclear decision points, redundant inputs, and a structure that punished users for changing their mind.

 Simplifying the Experience